AhmedaCheick/Statistical_Learning_Python/Ch3_Linear_Regression/README.md

 # Chapter 3: Linear Regression
 ---

+This chapter is about linear regression, a very simple, yet powerful, approach to supervised learning for predicting a quantitative respone.
+In this chapter, we review some key ideas underlying the linear regression model, as well as the <strong>least squares</strong> approach, that is commonly used to <strong>fit</strong> a model

 ## 3.1 Simple Linear Regression
 ### 3.1.1 Estimating the Coefficients
 ### 3.1.2 Assessing the Accuracy of the Coefficient Estimates